lamija21/App/README.md

 #info:
 If you're a student who struggles with managing your time, a Flutter Todo app can be a game-changer for you.
 With a Todo app, you can easily keep track of your assignments, projects, exams, and other important tasks all in one place.
-Plus, you can set reminders and due dates to ensure you never miss a deadline.

 Here's what your Flutter Todo app could include: